kykamath/movielens-dataset/README.md

 from datasets import load_dataset

 # Load the dataset from the Hugging Face Hub
-# Replace with your actual Hub repository ID
-dataset = load_dataset("krishnakamath/movielens-32m-enriched")
+dataset = load_dataset("krishnakamath/movielens-32m-movies-enriched")

 # Access the data
 print(dataset['train'][0])
 ```

-## Dataset Creation
+## Dataset Creation Workflow

-The dataset was generated using the `create_dataset.py` script in this repository.
-The script performs the following steps:
+The dataset was generated using the `create_movies_enriched_dataset.py` script in this repository.
+The script implements a robust, resumable workflow:

-1. Reads the `movies.csv` from the MovieLens 32M dataset.
+1.  **Sync from Hub**: Before starting, the script downloads the latest version of the dataset from the [Hugging Face Hub](https://huggingface.co/datasets/krishnakamath/movielens-32m-movies-enriched) to a local `movies_with_details.jsonl` file.
+This ensures the process is always up-to-date.
+If the Hub dataset does not exist, it starts fresh.
+2.  **Identify Processed Movies**: It reads the local file to identify which movies have already been enriched, avoiding redundant API calls.
+3.  **Build Processing Queue**: It reads the original `ml-32m/movies.csv` and queues up only the movies that have not yet been processed.
-2. For each movie, it calls the OpenAI API (`gpt-3.5-turbo`) to generate the plot summary, director, and stars.
+4.  **Batch Enrichment**: The script processes the movies in batches (e.g., 10 at a time), calling the OpenAI API to generate the plot summary, director, and stars for each movie in the batch.
-3. It saves the enriched data into the `movies_with_details.jsonl` file.
-4. The script includes logic to resume processing and avoid re-enriching movies that are already present in the output file.
+5.  **Append to Local File**: As each movie is enriched, it is appended to the `movies_with_details.jsonl` file.
+6.  **Upload to Hub**: After the processing run is complete, the script uploads the updated `movies_with_details.jsonl` file back to the Hugging Face Hub, making the latest version available.

+This workflow ensures that the enrichment process can be stopped and started without losing progress and that the central dataset on the Hub is always the source of truth.

 ## Citation